Best automatic small SUV picks for 2025

 You can have it with a petrol, diesel, hybrid or as an all-electric model, which is why it’s such a popular small SUV.

 Inside, it’s great too.
-It may not be as plush as a used BMW or used Mercedes, but it does get all the creature comforts you could possibly need and wireless Apple CarPlay and Android Auto.
+It may not be as plush as a BMW or Mercedes, but it does get all the creature comforts you could possibly need and wireless Apple CarPlay and Android Auto.

 Kia EV6